5t3ph/course-grid-flexbox-landing-page/lessons/05-grid-autofit-columns/README.md

 # Create a Landing Page with CSS Grid and Flexbox

-## Choose Between Grid or Flexbox for CSS Layout
+## Use CSS Grid auto-fit For Responsive Column Layout

-> Learn the fundamental difference between CSS grid and flexbox layout, and create utility classes for each display value.
-Then begin to apply these concepts to style the landing page navigation.
+> We'll complete our landing page styles by using CSS grid `auto-fit` in conjunction with the grid functions `repeat` and `minmax`.
+The result will be a responsive column layout that wraps when content shrinks below the minimum acceptable width.
+We'll also see how grid and flexbox can be used together by using flexbox to align the content of grid items.
+Finally, we'll view the fully completed landing page and reflect on how and why grid and flexbox were each used.

 ## Development Scripts